-- The superficial cerebral vein, which drains into the superior sagittal sinus.
+- The superficial cerebral vein drains into the superior sagittal sinus

-- The superficial middle cerebral vein, which drains into the cavernous sinus or the transverse sinus after draining the lateral surface of the cerebral hemispheres.
-Superior anastomotic vein connects the superficial middle cerebral vein to the cavernous sinus while the inferior anastomotic vein connects the superficial middle cerebral vein to the transverse sinus.
+- The superficial middle cerebral vein drains into the cavernous sinus or the transverse sinus after draining the lateral surface of the cerebral hemispheres

-- Inferior cerebral vein drains into the cavernous and transverse sinuses after receiving blood from the inferior surface of the cerebral hemispheres.
+- The inferior cerebral vein drains into the cavernous and transverse sinuses after receiving blood from the inferior surface of the cerebral hemispheres

 The deep venous system consists of:

-- Subependymal veins, which, after receiving blood from the medullary veins, drain into the dural sinuses.
+- Subependymal veins receive blood from the medullary veins and drain into the dural sinuses

-- The medullary veins, which drain into the subependymal veins.
+- The medullary veins drain into the subependymal veins

-- The great cerebral vein, also known as the vein of Galen, which receives blood from the cerebrum and drains into the straight sinus.
+- The great cerebral vein, also known as the vein of Galen, receives blood from the cerebrum and drains into the straight sinus

-The epidermis of the skin does not contain any blood vessels.
+The needs of the skin are minimal; as such, the blood supply is mainly via arteriovenous anastomosis as opposed to supplying by arterioles.
+The epidermis of the skin does not contain any arterioles or arteries to supply blood.
 Nutrients and waste products travel through simple diffusion from the underlying skin layers.
 The dermis consists of two regions – the papillary region and the reticular region.

-The papillary region is the superficial layer and as the name suggests consists of papillary projections into the epidermis.
-The projections contain a network of blood capillaries.
-It is composed of areolar connective tissues.
+The papillary region is the superficial layer composed of areolar connective tissues.
+As the name suggests, it consists of papillary projections into the epidermis that contain a network of blood capillaries.

-The reticular region lies deeper to the papillary region and is composed of dense connective tissues made up of collagen, elastic and reticular fibers.
+The reticular region lies deeper in the papillary region and is composed of dense connective tissues made up of collagen, elastin, and reticular fibers.
 This layer is comparatively thicker than the papillary layer.

 The network of capillaries in the papillary region is derived from the arteries of the reticular region.
 Similarly, these arteries drain into veins present in the deeper layer.
 The arteries are called rete arteriosum and the veins are called rete venosum.
-The blood supply of the skin is shown in the figure.
+The skin’s blood supply is shown in the figure below.

-As skin is a thermoregulatory organ, the blood supply to the skin depends largely upon the internal body temperature and the external environment.
+The skin is a thermoregulatory organ, so its blood supply depends largely upon the internal body temperature and the external environment.
 For instance, if the external temperature is low, the brain sends sympathetic signals to the skin vessels.
 This causes vasoconstriction of the arterioles to prevent blood flow to the superficial layers of skin and to preserve heat loss.

 Similarly, if the external temperature is high, the arterioles of the skin are dilated.
-This is to allow more blood flow to the superficial layers of the skin and loss of heat via skin.
+This is to allow more blood flow to the superficial layers of the skin and allow the loss of heat via the skin.